Congratulations on your acceptance to UMass Lowell’s Reserved Placement Program!

 You can, and plenty of students do.
 Enrolling through the Reserved Placement Program program has several advantages:

 RPP will lower your costs.
 When you are enrolled at the community college, you will pay the tuition rates for that community college.
 When you transfer to UMass Lowell, you will pay UMass Lowell tuition rates.

-By signing up for the Reserved Placement Program and completing the FAFSA application, you beginning the process to get your UMass Lowell financial aid package for the spring semester.
-If you decide that you do not want to participate in RPP, simply send an email to Transfer Admissions at Transfer@uml.edu to withdraw.
+By signing up for the Reserved Placement Program and completing the FAFSA application, you will begin the process to get your UMass Lowell financial aid package for the spring semester.
+If you decide that you do not want to participate in RPP, simply send an email to Transfer Admissions at: Transfer@uml.edu to withdraw.